jayeshbramhane/jayeshbramhane/README.md

 - 👋 Hi, I’m @jayeshbramhane
-- 👀 I’m interested in ...web designing/devloper
+- 👀 I’m interested in ...web designing/developer
-- 🌱 I’m currently learning ...HTML,CSS,java script,a
+- 🌱 I’m currently learning ...HTML,CSS,javascript,a
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...jayeshbramhanJB@gmail.com